Can I Get My Security Deposit Back?

 any other documents showing you do not owe the money

 If you are going to have witnesses, or use witness statements, be sure the witnesses will be in court.
 Most judges will not consider statements from witnesses who are not in court to be questioned.
 If you plan to question your witnesses, tell them ahead of time what you will ask.
 Write down a list of important points to make and papers to give the judge, as well as the RCW citation supporting your point.
-(See Sample Court Statements on the last page.)
+(See Sample Court Statements.)

 If the foreclosed-upon landlord did not refund your deposit or transfer it to a new owner after the sale, the old landlord is liable to you for up to twice the amount of your deposit, plus attorneys' fees.